Harsher sentences could result from guidance weighed by US

 WASHINGTON — Justice Department officials have been weighing new guidance that would encourage prosecutors to charge suspects with the most serious

+If embraced by Attorney General Jeff Sessions, this could result in an increased use of rigid mandatory minimum sentences that critics have called unnecessarily harsh.

-The guidance is taking shape in the form of a memo that will be shared with all federal prosecutors.
-But the timeframe for release is unclear.
-Drafts have been circulating for weeks, and officials say more than one is being considered and revised.
+The guidance is taking shape in the form of a memo that ultimately will be shared with the nation's federal prosecutors, but the timeframe for release is unclear.
+Drafts of the memo have been circulating for weeks and have undergone revisions, so the final language is not yet certain.

-A person involved in the discussions described one version to The Associated Press, speaking only on condition of anonymity because the guidance has not been publicly announced.
-That version would direct prosecutors to charge people with the most serious, provable
+A person involved in the discussions described one version to The Associated Press speaking only on condition of anonymity because the guidance has not been publicly announced.
+As outlined, that version would encourage prosecutors to charge people with the most serious, provable

+Such a policy shift has been expected since Sessions was appointed and is in keeping with his tough-on-crime public posture, resistance to proposals he sees as overly lenient and repeated statements about running a Justice Department that enforces laws as they're written.
+In 2003, Attorney General John Ashcroft enacted a similar policy that directed prosecutors to "pursue the most serious, readily provable

+Department spokeswoman Sarah Isgur Flores told AP that Sessions has called for a review of all department policies " to focus on keeping Americans safe and will be issuing further guidance and support to our prosecutors executing this priority — including an updated memorandum on charging for all criminal cases."